levsero/test_embed/doc/api.md

-## Web Widget API
+## Web Widget API v1

-The Web Widget API is a JavaScript API for controlling the display and data passed to the Web Widget.
-The Web Widget embeds Zendesk functionality such as ticketing, live chat, and Help Center KB searches in a website.
+<span class="alert alert-block alert-warning">This page documents the first version of the Web Widget API, which is still supported.
+Zendesk introduced a new API structure for greater flexibility.
+If you're still using v1, consider migrating to the <a href="https://developer.zendesk.com/embeddables/docs/widget/introduction">current version</a>.</span>

-The API consists of the following methods:
+The Web Widget API v1 consists of the following methods:

 * `zE.setLocale`
 * `zE.identify`